Timeseries

 TimeSeries are guaranteed to:

-• Contain numeric types only
+• Contain numeric data types only

-• Have distinct components/columns names
+• Have unique component / column names

 • Have a hierarchy consistent with their components, or no hierarchy